MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 > [!NOTE]
 > The Development Edition is not permitted to be deployed with a commercially distributed solution.
 The Development Edition is permitted to be deployed in the aiding of the development and/or testing of applications in a commercial setting.

-The HoloLens 2 Development Edition includes a HoloLens 2, $500 in Azure credits, a 3-month Unity Pro Trial, and a 3-month Pixyz plugin trial:
+The HoloLens 2 Development Edition includes a HoloLens 2, $500 in Azure credits, a 3-month Unity Pro Trial, and a 3-month PiXYZ plugin trial:

 | Bundle feature | Description |
 |---|---|